Rayel Robinson

 Rayel Robinson (also known as Rayel Little) is a Canadian horse trainer and barrel racing champion.
-She won the Canadian Barrel Racing Championship in her sport in back-to-back wins in 1990 and 1991, and repeated in 1999 and 2005.
+She won the Canadian barrel racing championship in her sport in back-to-back wins in 1990 and 1991, and repeated in 1999 and 2005.
 She was reigning champion of the Ponoka Stampede in 2005, 2006, and 2007.
 She trained Tia, the horse who was awarded the Most Heart designation of the Canadian Finals Rodeo in 1991 and 1992 and in a single year had five horses that she trained qualify for the Canadian Finals Rodeo.
 She was inducted into the Canadian Pro Rodeo Hall of Fame in 2017.

 Early life

-Rayel Call was born in 1964 in Redding, California, but moved with her family to 150 Mile House, British Columbia, Canada when she was ten years old.
+Rayel Call was born in 1964 in Redding, California, United States, but moved with her family to 150 Mile House, British Columbia, Canada, when she was ten years old.
 Around the same time, she began competing in barrel racing events.
-She graduated from Columneetza Senior Secondary School in Williams Lake, British Columbia in 1982.
-That year, she won all-around cowgirl at the National High School Finals Rodeo, held in Wyoming.
+She graduated from Columneetza Senior Secondary School in Williams Lake, British Columbia, in 1982.
+That year, she won all-around cowgirl title at the National High School Finals Rodeo, held in Wyoming.
 Based upon her performance at the rodeo, she was offered a scholarship to attend Casper College in Casper, Wyoming.
 In June 1983, she won the Central Rocky Mountain Regional barrel racing trophy and the following month, took top honors in barrel racing at the Williams Lake Stampede.
 While she was in school, Call met Bruce Robinson, a member of the faculty of Casper College, at a rodeo event and they married in 1984.
 Her husband participated in calf roping events and first qualified for the Canadian Finals Rodeo in 1985, two years after his wife had first qualified.